-While we love to focus on the things that will decrease in price in the coming year, we can't ignore the items that will take a toll on your wallet.
+While we love to focus on the things that will decrease in price in the coming year and save you money, we can't ignore the items that will take a toll on your wallet.
 And in 2017, even staying home will cost more money.

 That's because rents and home prices are predicted to increase.
 You can also expect the usual fluctuations that will lead to higher prices at the grocery store, the airport, and the doctor's office.
 But there are some surprising price hikes too, including a fee that travelers will have to pay in order to complain to certain airlines.
 And sorry Cubs fans, but breaking the Curse of the Billy Goat with a World Series win doesn't come without a price.

 Check out the full list below, and if you're feeling a little depressed, then cheer yourself up by reading the list of things that will be less expensive this year.

 In 2016, prices at the supermarket overall decreased for the first time since 1967, between .25% to 1.25%.
 However the prices in 2017 will rise .5% to 1.5%, according to the USDA Economic Research Service Food Price Outlook.
 Specifically, the grocery items listed below will be more expensive in the coming year.

 While the popularity of coconut products like coconut water, coconut milk, and coconut oil has increased, the number of Caribbean coconut plantations has decreased by 17% since 1994 because of drought, storms, and disease, according to the U.N.'s Food and Agriculture Organization.
 A recent Bloomberg article noted that coconut oil prices have already increased by 50% in the past year, and a impending coconut shortage will spike the prices of your favorite coconut products even more.